ryankeleti/ega/README.md

 `\oldpage{x}`]
 - search within the .tex files for any `TODO` comments
 - examples should _not_ be italicised
+- when this is finished (?!) we should [assign a DOI ?](https://guides.github.com/activities/citable-code/)

 ## current status